Which iPads and iPhones can run iOS 8?

 - iOS 5: iPhone 3GS and later; iPad 1 and later; iPod touch 3G and later

 - iOS 6: iPhone 3GS and later; iPad 2 and later; iPad mini 1 and later; iPod touch 4G and later

 - iOS 7: iPhone 4 and later; iPad 2 and later; iPad mini 1 and later; iPod touch 5G

 Which Apple devices will support iOS 8: our original predictions, and how we did

-As we can see above, iPod touch support has tended to move up at the rate of one generation of iPod per version of iOS; at this rate we’d expect iOS 8 to only be available on a speculative sixth-generation iPod touch.
+As we can see above, iPod touch support has tended to move up at the rate of one generation of iPod per version of iOS; at this rate we'd expect iOS 8 to only be available on a speculative sixth-generation iPod touch.
 But such a device doesn’t exist yet.
 One could conceivably be unveiled alongside iOS 8, but we think it’s more likely that iOS 8 will be supported by the 5th-gen iPod touch only.
-That’s an easy one to start with.
-Update: we got this right - but it was quite an easy one!
+That's an easy one to start with.
+Update: we got this right - but it was pretty obvious!

 iPad support has dropped off more slowly: the iPad 1 was launched while iPhone OS 3 was still (just) the current software, yet was able to run iOS 5 two versions later.